RiSearcher/GeometRi.CSharp/README.md

 * __Subtract__ - subtract one point from other
 * __Scale__ - scale point by given number
 * __DistanceTo__ - shortest distance from point to point to other objects
-* __ClosestPoint__ - closest point on circle, box, triangle, sphere, ellipse, ellipsoid
+* __ClosestPoint__ - closest point on circle, box, triangle, sphere, ellipse, ellipsoid, tetrahedron
 * __ProjectionTo__ - orthogonal projection of point to line, plane or sphere
 * __BelongsTo__ - test if point is located in the epsilon neighborhood of the object
 * __IsInside__ - test if point is located strictly inside (not in the epsilon neighborhood of the boundary) of the object